lucidrains/soft-moe-pytorch/README.md

 out = moe(x) + x # (1, 1024, 512) - add in a transformer in place of a feedforward at a certain layer (here showing the residual too)
 ```

+## Todo

+-  [ ] address the limitation of number of slots being fixed. think about a way to make dynamic number of slots based on sequence length

 ## Citations

 ```bibtex